ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 ...
 ```

-We can then set a breakpoint and continue execution.
+From here we can set breakpoints and continue execution.
 When it breaks we’ll see
-values of the variables, and can continue again until the next breakpoint.
+values of the variables, can continue again until the next breakpoint, and do everything we've come to expect from debuggers.

 ![Debugger](debugger.png)

 ## Conclusions

-We see how easy it is to use Appkit from different most popular languages such
-as Java, JavaScript, Python and Ruby to create new coins protected by custom
-user-defined Ergo contract written in ErgoScript.

-The example assumes the Ergo node (and the embedded wallet) is owned by the
-FreezeCoin user.
-However this is not strictly required and the Appkit interfaces
-can be used to create and send new transactions using arbitrary public Ergo
-node.
+And with all of that said and done, we see just how easy it is to use Appkit to develop Ergo Application.
+No matter if you are using Java, JavaScript, Python or Ruby, you can take advantage of Appkit with GraalVM to drastically simplify the process of interacting with the Ergo blockchain while creating native-running (d)Apps.

 ## References